 Ingrown Hair on the Private Areas — Men and Women

-The ugly, small tan or reddish bump under the skin is like receiving a stain on a newly washed shirt.
+The ugly, small tan or red bump under the skin is like receiving a stain on a newly washed shirt.
 Finding an ingrown hair sucks big time.
 You have shaved the entire area and a few days later, you feel the pain both physically and mentally by seeing the culprit.

 HealthFaire BONUS TIP, Use Numbing Cream to Dull The Intense Pain That Can Be Caused by Ingrown Hairs on Your Private areas!

 Ingrown hair curls around and grows back into your skin or occurs when dead skin clogs up the hair follicle, forcing the hair to internally grow sideways under your skin instead of riding upwards and outwards from your skin.

 Because it is a common problem that you of course keep under wraps, but which you should be able to manage, we want to educate you about ingrown hairs.
 In the private areas of both men and women, we are going to talk about ingrown hair, but before that, we’ll talk about it in general.